mytardis/mytardis/docs/ref/app_migration.rst

 The migration app supports the orderly migration of data files between different storage locations under the control of a single MyTardis instance.
 The secondary storage locations are essentially "dumb" consisting in the simple case of nothing more than an off-the-shelf WebDAV server.

-The initial version of the app simply provides a django admin command for manually migrating the data associated with a Datafile, Dataset or Experiment.
+The app provides the "migratefiles" django admin command for migrating datafiles.
+It can migrate (or mirror) data associated with manually selected Datafiles, Datasets or Experiments, or it can use a scoring system to select Datafiles for migration.

+The app also provides the "archive" django admin command for creating offline archives.
+These consist of all of the data files for an Experiment and METS format "manifest" that includes all Experiment / Dataset / Datafile metadata.
+Archives can be saved as local files, or saved via a transfer provider.
+In the latter case, an record is added to the Archive table to facilitate later retrieval.

 TO DO: